Yebelay/My-personal-website/content/home/skills.md

 title: Skills
 subtitle:

+content:
+  # Automatically link email and phone or display as text?
+  autolink: true
 # Showcase personal skills or business features.
 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons